-Mrs O'Brien informed Members that in January 2021 Cabinet would be making a decision on the Budget and Business Plan for 2021-2024.
-She informed Members that this would be received at the Informal Scrutiny Budget workshops in the upcoming weeks and then formally signed off by each scrutiny panel at their next panel meetings in January.
+Mrs O'Brien informed Members that in January 2021 Cabinet would be considering the Budget and Business Plan for 2021-2024.
+She informed Members that this would be received at the informal Scrutiny Budget workshops in the upcoming weeks and then formally considered by each scrutiny panel at their meetings in January, 2021.